-Your Request for Exclusion must: (i) be in writing by mail (you cannot exclude yourself by telephone or email); (ii) be signed by the person or entity holding the claim or by his, her or its authorized representative; (iii) state the full name, address, and phone number of the University(ies) you attended; (iv) include proof of membership in the Settlement Class; and (vi) include a signed statement that "I/we hereby request I/we be excluded from the Brown, Chicago, Columbia, Dartmouth, Duke, Emory, Northwestern, Rice, Vanderbilt and Yale Settlements in Henry, et al. v.
-Brown University, et al., Case No. 1:22-cv-00125."
+Your Request for Exclusion must: (i) be in writing by mail (you cannot exclude yourself by telephone or email); (ii) be signed by the person or entity holding the claim or by his, her or its authorized representative; (iii) state the full name, address, and phone number of the Universit(ies) you attended; (iv) include proof of membership in the Settlement Class; and (vi)

-13. If I don't exclude myself, can I sue Brown University, the University of Chicago, the Trustees of Columbia University in the City of New York, Trustees of Dartmouth College, Duke University, Emory University, Northwestern University, William Marsh Rice University, Vanderbilt University, and Yale University and the other Releasees for the same thing later?
+13. If I don't exclude myself, can I sue Brown University, University of Chicago, Trustees of Columbia University in the City of New York, Duke University, Emory University, or Yale University and the other Releasees for the same thing later?

-No. Unless you exclude yourself, you give up any right to sue Brown University, the University of Chicago, the Trustees of Columbia University in the City of New York, Trustees of Dartmouth College, Duke University, Emory University, Northwestern University, William Marsh Rice University, Vanderbilt University, and Yale University and the Releasees for the Released Claims if you qualify for membership in the Settlement Class.
-If you decide to exclude yourself, your decision will apply only to Brown University, the University of Chicago, the Trustees of Columbia University in the City of New York, Trustees of Dartmouth College, Duke University, Emory University, William Marsh Rice University, Northwestern University, William Marsh Rice University, Vanderbilt University, and Yale University, Northwestern University, William Marsh Rice University, Vanderbilt University, and Yale University, and the other Releasees.
+No. Unless you exclude yourself, you give up any right to sue Brown University, the University of Chicago, the Trustees of Columbia University in the City of New York, Duke University, Emory University, and Yale University and the Releasees for the Released Claims if you qualify for membership in the Settlement Class.
+If you decide to exclude yourself, your decision will apply only to Brown University, the University of Chicago, the Trustees of Columbia University in the City of New York, Duke University, Emory University, and Yale University, and the other Releasees.